What is a museum?

 How many museums are there in the UK?

 It is estimated that there are about 2,500 museums in the UK, depending on what you include.
-Over 1,800 museums have been accredited by the Museums, Libraries and Archives Council (MLA)*.
-Registration under the MLA Museum Accreditation Scheme indicates that a museum has achieved a nationally approved standard in management, collections care and delivery of information and visitor services.
+Over 1,800 museums have been accredited.
+Registration under the Accreditation Scheme indicates that a museum has achieved a nationally approved standard in management, collections care and delivery of information and visitor services.

-Click here for more information about the Yearbook
+Click here for more information about Find a Museum

 What different types of museum are there?